MISP/misp-website/content/download.md

 ### Docker containers

 - A [docker container for MISP](https://github.com/misp/misp-docker) is maintained by Xavier Mertens.
-- Another [MISP docker container](https://github.com/misp/docker-misp) is maintained by Ventz Petkov.
 - [A (nearly) production ready Dockered MISP](https://github.com/coolacid/docker-misp) is maintained by Jason Kendall (Coolacid).
+- [Docker image focused on high performance and security based on CentOS Stream 8](https://github.com/NUKIB/misp) is maintained by National Cyber and Information Security Agency of the Czech Republic.

 We invite you to read the GitHub README page of each version to understand what better fits your needs.